If you’ve purchased CBD oil before, you’ve probably realized that not all CBD products are created equal.

 In order for a CBD product to maintain its legality, it can only contain a certain amount of THC.
-Depending on the state, the maximum amount of THC allowed is 0.3% to 0.5% or less.
+While CBD laws vary from state to state, federal regulations require that CBD products contain no more than 0.3% THC content.

 This is the amount that is generally considered to be safe and shouldn’t inflict the psychoactive effects of THC.